GooD21xD/bigdata/README.md

 •	covid_19_clean_complete.csv - Día a día, no. de casos por país (No tiene datos a nivel de condado/estado/provincia)

-•	country_wise_latest.csv - Último nivel de país no. de los casos
+•	country_wise_latest.csv - no. de los casos mas recientes por país

 •	day_wise.csv - no. de casos por día (No tiene datos a nivel de país)